Sheehan’s Syndrome Overview

 - No menstrual periods (amenorrhea) or infrequent menstruation (oligomenorrhea)

-- The loss of pubic or underarm hair
+- The loss of public or underarm hair

 - Slow mental function (forgetfulness and brain fog)